garosan/solidity_notes/rare_skills/beginner_solidity_tutorial/07_arrays_and_strings.md

 ### Strings cannot be indexed

 In languages like JavaScript or Python, you can index a string like you would an array and get a character back.
 Solidity cannot do this.
-The following code won’t compile:
+The following code won't compile:

 ```solidity
 pragma solidity ^0.8.12;